thehackersgroup/hack/README.md

 * Detecting presence of activity by filtering for high variance in the total magnitude of acceleration.

 ### Machine learning  pipeline
-We also have a machine learning pipeline set up for the classification of primitives: activity/no activity (activity_sklearn.py); elevator start/stop/neither (elevator_sklearn.py), generating input data for classifiers.
+We also have a machine learning pipeline set up for the classification of primitives: activity/no activity (ml/activity_sklearn.py); ml/elevator start/stop/neither (elevator_sklearn.py), generating input data for classifiers (see examples on figures in ml/).
 However, we did not end up using it in lack of sufficient data to train these models and due the primitives being easily identifiable using simpler and more robust methods.

 ## Case sequences
 ### Sequence 1